BatmanAoD/project-ffi-unwind/rfcs/niko.md

 panic from the Rust root frame.
 They would like to have the foreign frames "gracefully unwind".
 The foreign frames themselves may contain destructors.

+> XXX statement from Adam on destructors:

+> We want to uphold the property that destructors run on any Rust frames that may
+> exist when there's either a panic in a Rust hostcall, or when the Wasm guest
+> code faults.
+Whether the Wasm frames get unwound or just dropped is irrelevant
+> at this point, because as Niko mentioned there are no destructors on those
+> frames, just enough call frame information to let the unwinder do its thing.

+> XXX ...my mistake.
+Foreign frames will _not_ contain destructors.
+(The
+> mention "landing pads" should still be removed, though; that's a platform
+> implementation detail, I think.)

 Moreover, Lucet executes only on a narrow range of platforms:

 * XXX details